By Marc Jones

-Oil recovered some ground with Brent crude rising back above $112 a barrel from a 2-1/2-week trough of $110.59.
+Oil recovered a bit of ground with Brent crude lifting to $111.72 a barrel from a 2-1/2-week trough of $110.59.
 The steadier performance came after a 4-percent drop in the past two sessions, its largest two-day fall since June.

 "The calmer market mood is largely because the geopolitical risks have diminished," said Vasileios Gkionakis, global head of FX Strategy for UniCredit in London.

 "At the same time, the market is still digesting all the data that we have had over the last 10-days or so and with the exception of the downward revision of the U.S. payrolls, in general, that has painted a positive picture."